-Don't spend so much time looking down.
-Look up more.
+“Don't spend so much time looking down.
+Look up more.”

 Go out for a walk instead.
 Walking can help you work through problems and spark creativity.
 You'll feel refreshed when you return and may gain a new perspective on your NCIDQ Exam study material.

 Blaming failures on lack of motivation

 Motivation isn't stagnant, but ever-changing.
 Like emotions, motivation can be fickle and when you need to rely on it, you may be disappointed.

-Mistake #6: Understanding the power of triggers
+Not understanding the power of triggers

 The cue triggers your brain to select and carry out a habit.
 So, to break a bad habit, first identify the trigger that sends you off on the wrong path.

 I'd get up to get a snack, then would straighten up the kitchen, then get my snack, then I would watch TV while I ate it…and then finish the program I meant to watch for only ten minutes.

 Believing that information leads to action

 One approach I took when I was studying for the NCIDQ Practicum was taking the time to analyze public restrooms.
 I'd assess the configuration and identified which components weren't up to current code standards.
 No measuring, I quickly did this just by eyeballing the space.

 Looking at actual spaces with different layouts versus the couple of floor plan examples studied in a book proved to be very helpful.